-The securing of the IA as reported in the Report of the Directors on Page 4 limits the Fund's exposure to IBNR risk on the post six-year run off book of business to 30 September 2020 in as much as any deterioration in that book of business above what is estimated and provided for is covered by the IA up to an additional £11.6 million.
+The securing of the IA as reported in the Report of the Directors on Page 3 limits the Fund's exposure to IBNR risk on the post six-year run off book of business to 30 September 2020 in as much as any deterioration in that book of business above what is estimated and provided for is covered by the IA up to an additional £11.6 million.
 So the IA covers the Fund beyond the 99.5th percentile for claims to 30 September 2020.
 The Fund is exposed to any further deterioration above £20 million which is considered remote.

-As mentioned in the Report of the Directors, during January 2021 the Company entered into a supplementary Insurance Agreement to insure the Fund's claim liabilities for the one year extension to post six-year run off claims to 30 September 2021.
+During the year the Company entered into a supplementary Insurance Agreement to insure the Fund's claim liabilities for the one year extension to post six-year run off claims to 30 September 2021.
 The supplemental Insurance Agreement provides protection in excess of £1.7 million and up to a maximum of £4.3 million which is beyond the 99.5th percentile.
 The Fund is exposed to any further deterioration above £4.3 million which is considered remote.